MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/mixed-reality-design-language.md

 ## Improvements

-- Improved visual feedback for multi-modal input
+- Improved visual feedback for enhanced multi-modal input such as eye-gaze + pinch gesture
-- Beautiful rounded design elements, combining the traditional HoloLens iridescent look and feel with modern Fluent design
+- Updated geometry with rounded corners for more approachable and friendly experiences, combining the traditional HoloLens iridescent look and feel with modern Fluent design
+- Improved modular units that support various UI scenarios with permutations
 - Modular backplate system for building complex layouts that remain clear and usable
 - Redesigned bounding box visuals to reduce visual noise and enable fluid gaze-powered interactions
 - Dynamic layout with RectTransform and Canvas